 - 4.7.8 The Council consider supported housing to be any housing scheme where housing, support and (where relevant) care services are provided (or are capable of being provided) as an integrated package.
 Some schemes are long-term, designed for people who need ongoing support to live independently.
 Other, semi-independent living options are designed to help people develop the emotional and practical skills needed to move into more mainstream housing and provide varying levels of support.
 Support can include help with health needs, including mental health, drug and alcohol use, managing benefits and debt, developing daily living skills and accessing education, training and employment.
-Supported housing provision may be necessary for a range of people/groups22.
+Supported housing provision may be necessary for a range of people/groups.
 Policy H12 of the London Plan includes a detailed list of groups for whom supported and sheltered accommodation may be suited for.
 Applicants will be required to submit a satisfactory management plan, detailing the level, type, duration of support/care that will be provided to the intended occupants.
 Measures required for the security and safety of the user (if necessary) shall be set out within the management plan. - 4.7.9 In order to secure mixed and inclusive neighbourhoods and communities, development proposals should not result in a harmful overconcentration of similar uses within an area. - 4.7.10 Existing supported housing and sheltered accommodation will be protected where need exists and the accommodation remains suitable, unless it is adequately replaced.
 The replacement can occur on-site or off-site and will be considered in terms of both the quality and quantity of accommodation replaced, in line with relevant best practice standards and the ability/need to provide continuation of a service.
 Off-site replacement may be acceptable but will depend on the quality of accommodation as set out within Part 1 of the policy. - 4.7.11 Proposals must demonstrate the supported and sheltered accommodation is no longer needed for particular groups, to justify a loss of these.
 This should be considered at a local level to ensure that varying changes in provision at a wider scale are considered.
 Changes in service delivery can render accommodation outdated and no longer fit for purpose.
 Where loss of such accommodation is proposed, this must be evidenced including information which shows that refurbishment is not possible.
 Accommodation must be proven to be not fit for purpose for the existing specific supported housing and for other relevant types of supported housing which could reasonably occupy the accommodation.
-In some cases, a replacement development may provide units meeting different supported housing needs which fall within different use classes. - 4.7.12 Proposals involving the loss of existing supported housing must take every opportunity to accommodate unmet need(s) for other relevant types of supported housing.
-There are a range of supported housing need(s) which will need to be considered, with differing design considerations which need to be considered to assess the feasibility of utilising existing provision.
-Consultation with the Council's Housing department, Adult Social Care department and/or Children's Services department must occur as part of evidencing meeting unmet need.
+In some cases, a replacement development may provide units meeting different supported housing needs which fall within different use classes.

-22 The relevant policy for accommodation related to older people, which may include housing which could be referred to as supported housing, is Policy HO6 Accommodation for older people
+&lt;sup>23 The relevant policy for accommodation related to older people, which may include housing which could be referred to as supported housing, is Policy HO6 Accommodation for older people